 Actually, the vast majority of the time, I don't work on the laptop directly, but have it connected to a 31.5-inch Dell UltraSharp 4K monitor.
 It has the same resolution as the laptop, but is a bit more friendly to my aging eyes.

 Moreover, working for extended amounts of time on laptop keyboards is a no-go for me these days, as this aggravates issues I have with RSI.
 Therefore, whenever I can, I use an external keyboard with high-quality mechanical switches.
 For 15+ years, I used a Cherry G80-3000, then tried to move to a split keyboard (with the Kinesis Freestyle Edge), but could not quite get comfortable with it.
-Now I use the CoolerMaster CK550 with Gateron Blue switches (if it doesn't do clickety-clack, it's not a keyboard for me).
+At the moment, I use a Das Keyboard 4 Professional with blue Cherry switches (if it doesn't do clickety-clack, it's not a keyboard for me) and some alternative keycaps by GMK.
 While some people like to opt for more compact keyboards, I prefer more keys!
 Hence, I have an additional numeric keypad sitting to the left of my regular keyboard (that is programmed independently of the keypad on the keyboard with various shortcuts).

 For my mouse, I switched to a Logitech MX Vertical, which I found quite easy to get used to, but don't use all that much, because I try to manage as much as I can via the keyboard anyway.